AaltoSciComp/scicomp-docs/training/scip/summer-kickstart.rst

   * 13:45: Break

   * 14:00: **Git intro**: why you need version control for any scientific work and how to get started.
-(TBA, Jarno Rantaharju)
+We don't go in depth into theory, but talk about the simplest usage by yourself.
+(Richard Darst, Jarno Rantaharju)

   * 14:45: Break